griffithlab/civic-docs/docs/using/users.rst

 .. thumbnail:: /images/figures/community-user-search.png

-Locate users of interest by filtering by display name, organization role, area of expertise.
+Locate users of interest by filtering by display name, organization, role, area of expertise.
 Sorting and time-limit options are also provided.